 The UK Value Investor model portfolio follows an investment strategy known as defensive value investing.

-This strategy was originally developed in 2011 and is based on Benjamin Graham’s investment principles for defensive investors (Ben was Warren Buffett’s professor, employer and mentor), which he first wrote about in the 1930s.
+I began developing this strategy in 2010.
+It’s loosely based on Benjamin Graham‘s investment principles for defensive investors, which he first wrote about in the 1930s.

 What are the goals of defensive value investing?

 The strategy is designed to produce a portfolio which is:

 - HIGH YIELD – Higher than than the market’s yield